The Storm of Utopia

 I particularly wanted to highlight this: “Personal choices can be an example, but the primary goal is policy and institutional change.
 Promote systemic change and don’t worry about personal purity.”
 Yes.
 Can we finally get past, “You drive a car, so you must not actually think global warming is real, you enviro-hypocrite”?

 Our shared affinity for this statement is probably based on a criticism Karl and I hear in our part of the woods.
 The criticism is something to the effect that we are hypocrites for using computers and driving cars while opposing the drill-and-frack industry.
-What we don’t so often get is the kind of pushback I’ve received in the comments of my Local Economy Manifesto–that our personal efforts are not pure enough within the movement.
+What we don’t so often get is the kind of pushback I got in the comments of my Local Economy Manifesto–that our personal efforts are not pure enough within the movement.

 With one significant exception: shopping at Walmart.
 In our set, Walmart is seen as the evil to be avoided, that local-economy-destroying force.
 People declare: “I never shop at Walmart” or ask “Is there a place to buy that stuff that’s not Walmart?”

 Jameson on Walmart Socialism